Top 30 Common resume mistakes you should avoid

 - Putting your headshot at the top of it.
 Unless the job advert specifies that you need to attach the photo for consideration, inserting your headshot will not help you get the job or can even harm.

 - Sharing confidential information.
 It’s understandable that you want to put confidential data on your resume to show how well you did.
 However, any self-respecting company will hire such a person as one day he/she might reveal their own trade secrets.

 - Condensing your career history onto one page.
 Some applicant take the advice of making their resumes one page literally and try to squeeze 20 years of career history in one page.
 The priority is, however, to make the resume readable, and if it has more than 450 words on one page, it is already hard to read.

-- Omitting your skills.
+- Omitting your skills and self-employment.
 Make sure the resume has a separate skills section or the job descriptions include the personal traits you used to achieve specific results in the company.

 - Putting key accomplishments at the end of job description.
 Your major skills and achievements should go first in the list of each list of responsibilities/duties.
 What is the use of writing about your effectiveness if it doesn’t get noticed?

 - Skipping months in employment history.
 It’s common to give a month and year for the beginning and ending of employment.
 If you only specify years, the hiring manager may suspect something, i.e. that you are hiding employment gaps.